Credit card: Technical specifications

 The size of most credit cards is 85.60 × 53.98 mm and rounded corners with a radius of 2.88–3.48 mm conforming to the ISO/IEC 7810 ID-1 standard, the same size as ATM cards and other payment cards, such as debit cards.
+Most credit cards are made of plastic, but some are made from metal.

 Credit cards have a printed or embossed bank card number complying with the ISO/IEC 7812 numbering standard.
 The card number's prefix, called the Bank Identification Number (known in the industry as a BIN), is the sequence of digits at the beginning of the number that determine the bank to which a credit card number belongs.
 This is the first six digits for MasterCard and Visa cards.
 The next nine digits are the individual account number, and the final digit is a validity check digit.

 Both of these standards are maintained and further developed by ISO/IEC JTC 1/SC 17/WG 1.
 Credit cards have a magnetic stripe conforming to the ISO/IEC 7813.
 Most modern credit cards use smart card technology: they have a computer chip embedded in them as a security feature.
 In addition, complex smart cards, including peripherals such as a keypad, a display or a fingerprint sensor are increasingly used for credit cards.

 In addition to the main credit card number, credit cards also carry issue and expiration dates (given to the nearest month), as well as extra codes such as issue numbers and security codes.
 Complex smart cards allow to have a variable security code, thus increasing security for online transactions.
 Not all credit cards have the same sets of extra codes nor do they use the same number of digits.

 Credit card numbers and cardholder names were originally embossed, to allow for easy transfer of such information to charge slips printed on carbon paper forms.
 With the decline of paper slips, some credit cards are no longer embossed and in fact the card number is no longer in the front.
 In addition, some cards are now vertical in design, rather than horizontal.

 History

-Edward Bellamy's Looking Backward

-The concept of using a card for purchases was described in 1887 by Edward Bellamy in his utopian novel Looking Backward.
-Bellamy used the term credit card eleven times in this novel, although this referred to a card for spending a citizen's dividend from the government, rather than borrowing, making it more similar to a debit card.